made-iit/deltaflex/hardware/print_and_assembly_instructions.md

-This is the file in which the instruction will be written.
+This is the file where the instruction will be written.